Can Industry and Academia work together?

 Arpita had originally planned an academic career path, but after relocating to Denmark she found it difficult to break into the university system.
 This resulted in her taking a temporary industry position that changed her whole perspective on the career path she wanted to pursue.

 Below is an excerpt of my interview with Arpita to discuss her career path so far and the value she has achieved from collaborating with university research groups.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: